openmrs/openmrs-contrib-rest-api-docs/source/includes/Order/ordertype.md

 ### Create an order type

-* To create an order type you need to specify below attributes in the request body.
-If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.
+* Order types depend on code within the application to properly handle them, so it would be unusual to create a new order type unless some new code (e.g., a module) has been added to the system to handle the new order type.

     #### Attributes